jdmagic21/pokemonGoPokedex/README.md

 ## Workflow
+Reference "Script Definitions" section were needed.
 1. Run express server and development instance of React app.
 2. Make any needed changes
 3. Stop express server and dev processes
 4. Run `heroku local` if using Heroku to test before pushing
+5. Build the react app
-5. Push to your server
+6. Push to your server

 ## Script Definitions
 - `node /server/index.js`: Runs Express API script